CSBSJU/CSCI-239/README.md

 three unexcused absences MAY receive a failing grade for the course.
 Habitual lateness in attending class meetings MAY be treated as unexcused absence.

-### Assignments
-There will be several assignments during the semester including: readings, in-class exercises, and take-home exercises.
-All of these assignments are intended to be collaborative in nature and you are encouraged to work together to understand the material and come up with solutions.
-However, all work submitted for a grade MUST be your own original work.
-Late assignment submissions MAY NOT be accepted.

-### Examinations
-There will be three in-class exams and one cumulative final exam.
-All exams are closed book/open note.
-All exam times are documented on the [Canvas calendar] for this course; you are responsible for keeping those times clear in your schedule.
-Students MAY be allowed to make up missed exams in the case of an excused absence and at the discretion of the instructor.

 ### Emails / Outlook meeting invitations
 I welcome emails and Outlook meeting invitations from students.
 However, you SHOULD use the following guidelines when sending either to me: